itksweb/ip-address-tracker/README.md

 Users should be able to:

+- View the optimal layout for each page depending on their device's screen size
-- See all countries from the API on the homepage
+- See hover states for all interactive elements on the page
-- Search for a country using an `input` field
-- Filter countries by region
-- Click on a country to see more detailed information on a separate page
-- Click through to the border countries on the detail page
+- See their own IP address on the map on the initial page load
-- Toggle the color scheme between light and dark mode *(optional)*
+- Search for any IP addresses or domains and see the key information and location

 ### Screenshot